poi-the-machine/the-machine/README.md

 # the-machine-project
 # Notification

-The machine project can now be found here https://github.com/the-machine-project
+The machine project can now be found here: https://github.com/the-machine-project